-Car hire in Dublin
+Car Rental in Dublin with Avis

 The Irish capital has been designated a UNESCO City of Literature in recognition of its great literary heritage.
 Its surrounding scenery will be pleasing to any eye, whether you take your car rental to the mountains or the sea.

 Make your journey as easy as possible for your Irish adventure.
 Tailor-make your car rental with optional extras like sat nav and child seats – because every journey is unique.

 Things to see and do in Dublin

 This is the birthplace of James Joyce, as well as many other greats.
 Celebrate Ulysses on Bloomsday, which is on 16th June every year.
 There are readings, dramatisations, pub crawls and fans walking around dressed in Edwardian costume.

 For a broader overview of the city’s literary history, visit the Dublin Writers Museum with its collection spanning some three hundred years.
 The earliest literary pioneers are perhaps the monks.
 The Book of Kells is the oldest surviving example of some of their beautiful bible transcriptions.
 It is on show at Trinity College.

 With literature comes culture.
 There is a wealth of museums, concerts, films and festivals.
 For art galleries, try the National Gallery or the Hugh Lane Gallery.
 For something a bit more local, the Irish Museum of Modern Art is located in a 17th century hospital and modelled on Les Invalides in Paris.

 The National Concert Hall operates a diverse programme of events.
 For something less classical, the Irish House Party is a traditional music and dance show held in the Merchants Arch on Wellington Quay.